Welcome to the Botanic Gardens

 At the heart of Christchurch’s reputation as the Garden City, the Gardens welcome more than 1.1 million visitors each year, making them one of the city's most popular and well-loved attractions.

 A place of ever-changing beauty, the gates to the Gardens are open every day of the year at 7am and admission is free.

 Map of the Christchurch Botanic Gardens [PDF 1MB]

 Christchurch Botanic Gardens walking guide [PDF 3.93MB]

-For information on other events in the Botanic Gardens in 2013 click here.
+For information on upcoming events in the Gardens visit the Events in the Gardens

 Earthquake damage at the Botanic Gardens

 The Botanic Gardens rode out the earthquakes well.
 On 22 February 2011 during the fatal 6.3 earthquake many people took refuge in the open spaces in the Botanic Gardens.
-The gardens are as beautiful as ever although grounds and irrigation systems were damaged.
-Lakes drained as impermeable bases were cracked.
-Garden paths were also damaged.
-Staff have worked hard to bring the gardens back to what they were and although several buildings are still damaged the gardens are just as memorable and serene as ever.
+Grounds, irrigation systems and garden paths were damaged and lakes were drained as impermeable bases were cracked.
+Staff have worked tirelessly to bring the gardens back to what they were and although several buildings are still damaged the gardens remain as memorable and serene as ever.